Vertex AI Gemini MCP server

 Stats

-The Vertex AI MCP Server provides a comprehensive suite of tools for interacting with Google Cloud's Vertex AI Gemini models, focusing on coding assistance and general query answering through the Model Context Protocol (MCP).
+The Vertex AI MCP Server provides a comprehensive suite of tools for interacting with Google Cloud's Vertex AI Gemini models, enabling coding assistance and query answering through the Model Context Protocol (MCP).

 Prerequisites